Capitol Reef Backpacking Trip

 Flights

-Your tour guide will meet you at Salt Lake City International Airport in Salt Lake City, Utah at 11:00 am on Day 1, so please book a flight that arrives by 10 am.
-Alternatively, you can be collected at your accommodation in Salt Lake City at 9:30am if you are already in town.
+Your guide will meet you at the Salt Lake City International Airport between 10:30 AM – 11:00 AM on Day 1, so please book a flight that arrives by 10:00 AM.
+Alternatively, you can be collected at your accommodation within Salt Lake City at 10:00 AM if you are already in town, located within 10-15 minutes of the airport.

 Meals: L, D